Embryo: Animal embryos

 Past gastrulation, an embryo continues to develop into a mature multicellular organism by forming structures necessary for life outside of the womb or egg.
 As the name suggests, organogenesis is the stage of embryonic development when organs form.
 During organogenesis, molecular and cellular interactions prompt certain populations of cells from the different germ layers to differentiate into organ-specific cell types.
 For example, in neurogenesis, a subpopulation of cells from the ectoderm segregate from other cells and further specialize to become the brain, spinal cord, or peripheral nerves.

 The embryonic period varies from species to species.
 In human development, the term fetus is used instead of embryo after the ninth week after conception, whereas in zebrafish, embryonic development is considered finished when a bone called the cleithrum becomes visible.
 In animals that hatch from an egg, such as birds, a young animal is typically no longer referred to as an embryo once it has hatched.
 In viviparous animals (animals whose offspring spend at least some time developing within a parent's body), the offspring is typically referred to as an embryo while inside of the parent, and is no longer considered an embryo after birth or exit from the parent.
 However, the extent of development and growth accomplished while inside of an egg or parent varies significantly from species to species, so much so that the processes that take place after hatching or birth in one species may take place well before those events in another.
-Therefore, according to one textbook, it is common for scientists interpret the scope of embryology broadly as the study of the development of animals.
+Therefore, according to one textbook, it is common for scientists to interpret the scope of embryology broadly as the study of the development of animals.